Sunday, August 31, 2008

 It is David’s birthday so howie picked up steaks, baked potatoes, corn on the cob and chocolate Bryers ice cream

-Tomorrow we are doing another shuttle run on Monarch Crest, riding with another guy we met in Gunnison earlier in the week so stay tuned
+Tomorrow we are doing another shuttle run on Monarch Crest, riding with another guy we met in Gunnison earlier in the week so stay tuned401 Again

 The trip down the incredibly beautiful exposed bench cut single track above the valley was a tich slower as the trail had dried out a bit and was not quite as tacky as last week, requiring a bit more caution in the corners.
 I had also replace David’s rear brakes so he was breaking in the brake pads.
 The lack of any mud more than made up for the minor inconvenience of staying on the brakes a bit longer this time.